Battlebone36/Super-Ei/README.md

 The goal is to fold the protein in such a way that the total stability, expressed in the lowest possible score, is maximized.

+# Algorithms
+To fold the protein in the best possible way we have made multiple algorithms:
+- Random
+- Depth First
+- Greedy
+- Hill Climb
+- Mountain Climb
+- Simulated Annealing
+- Genetic

 # Installation and setup
+To do everything we did: make proteins, fold them with algorithms, visualise them and gather data, the repository needs to be installed and set up.
+In this paragraph we will walk you through it.
 ## Requirements
+There are some libraries and packages required to run our code like numpy and pandas for calculation and matplotlib and seaborn for visualising.
 ### Library
+The library we used was python.
-The following command installs the necessary components for Tkinter on Python 3, enabling the development of graphical user interfaces (GUIs) in Python on your system.
+To install it you need to run the following line, enabling the development of graphical user interfaces (GUIs) in Python on your system.
 ```
 sudo apt-get install python3-tk
 ```